refractionx/00-binaries-and-interop/README.md

 Play with different environment variables:
  - DYLD_LIBRARY_PATH (macOS), LD_LIBRARY_PATH (linux), PATH (Windows)
  - JAVA_HOME check to see what happends on different versions
+ - PYTHON_INCLUDE PYTHON_LIB check what happens if you mix python versions

+### Port our runtime

+The drive in runtime only works on my machine
+ - Build V8 and set the right V8_INCLUDE and V8_LIB variables
+ - Identify the right path for hostfxr on your machine
+ - Write a compilation script that works for your OS

 A research by Sam Aleksov / [refractionx.com](https://refractionx.com).